MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/mixed-reality.md

 The experiences that overlay graphics, video streams, or holograms in the physical world are called augmented reality.
 The experiences that occlude your view to present a fully immersive digital experience are virtual reality.
 The experiences that can transition between augmented and virtual realities form Mixed Reality, where you can:

 * Place a digital object, such as a hologram, in the physical world, as if it were physically present.
-* Be personally and digitally present in the physical world, in the form of an avatar, to asynchronous collaborate with others at different points in time.
+* Be personally and digitally present in the physical world, in the form of an avatar, to asynchronously collaborate with others at different points in time.
 * <mark> Starting with a digital world, physical boundaries from the physical world like walls and furniture appear digitally within the experience to help users avoid physical objects.</mark>

 <br>